awslabs/containers-cost-allocation-dashboard/DEPLOYMENT.md

 There are 2 options to use it:
 * Deployment Option 1: Deploy both the AWS resources and the K8s resources using Terraform (K8s resources are deployed by invoking Helm)
 * Deployment Option 2: Deploy only the AWS resources using Terraform, and deploy the K8s resources using the `helm` command.
-With this option, Terraform will create a cluster-specific `values.yaml` file (with a unique name) for each cluster, which you can use
+With this option, Terraform will create a cluster-specific `values.yaml` file (with a unique name) for each cluster, which you can use.

 You can use a mix of these options.
 On some clusters, you can choose to deploy the K8s resources by having Terraform invoke Helm (the first option).